 Biocat 1000 is non-toxic when used as recommended and may be applied in a tank mix with liquid fertilizers or pesticides for a one-pass application.
 For example, many of our customers apply Biocat 1000 with their fall burn-down or spring pre-plant chemicals.
 The recommended application rate depends on the type and amount of crop residue.
 You should apply Biocat 1000 with enough water to get adequate coverage of the residue, and we generally recommend 10-15 gallons of water per acre.
 Also, you should conduct a jar test of all new tank-mix combinations, and all other products should be diluted in water before adding Biocat 1000 to the sprayer tank.

-What are the expected net returns from faster nutrient recycling?
+What are the expected returns from faster corn residue decay?

 Crop residue contains valuable nutrients that can be recycled for use by the next crop.
-As shown in the following table, one ton of corn residue contains NPK and S worth about $19.22 at current fertilizer prices.
+As shown in the following table, one ton of corn residue contains NPK and S worth about $35.00 at current fertilizer prices.
 Based on our past field tests, we find that Biocat 1000 can accelerate the decay process and help to breakdown an additional two tons of corn stalks between harvest and planting time.
-After deducting $15.50 per acre for the product and application costs, the expected net return from using Biocat 1000 is $22.94 per acre.
+After deducting $14.75 per acre for the product and $7 per acre for the application costs, the expected net return from using Biocat 1000 to decay an additional two tons of corn residue is more than $48 per acre.
 Finally, you do not have to pay for an additional pass to apply Biocat 1000 if you spray it in a tank-mix with herbicides or liquid fertilizers.

 For more information on the value of accelerated corn residue decay, please click here to review our summary of three recent on-farm studies.